kubernetes/kops/docs/iam_roles.md

 ecr:BatchGetImage
 ```

-## Adding Additional Permissions
+## Adding Additional Policies

-Sometimes you may need to extend the kops IAM roles to add additional permissions.
+Sometimes you may need to extend the kops IAM roles to add additional policies.
 You can do this
-through the `additionalMasterPermissions` and `additionalNodePermissions` spec fields.
+through the `additionalPolicies` spec field.
 For instance, let's say you want
-to add DynamoDB and Elasicsearch permissions to your nodes.
+to add DynamoDB and Elasticsearch permissions to your nodes.

 Edit your cluster via `kops edit cluster ${CLUSTER_NAME}` and add the following to the spec:

 ```
+  additionalPolicies:
-additionalNodePermissions: |
+    node: |
       [
         {
           "Effect": "Allow",
           "Action": ["dynamodb:*"],
           "Resource": ["*"]
         },
         {
           "Effect": "Allow",
           "Action": ["es:*"],
           "Resource": ["*"]
         }
       ]
 ```

 After you're finished editing, your cluster spec should look something like this: